 Sentencing in federal court is done using complex sentencing guidelines that the judge will often follow.
 It is almost impossible to provide effective representation in federal court unless an attorney practices in federal court on a regular basis and understands the sentencing guidelines inside and out.
 In short, because of the much less structured environment, most Board Certified Criminal Defense Lawyers who practice exclusively criminal defense can provide effective representation in state court.

-Both partners in the firm have over twenty-five years of experience each, defending citizens accused of crimes in Federal Courts.
+Clint Broden and Mick Micklsen have over thirty years of experience each, defending citizens accused of crimes in Federal Courts.

 5. Trial or Appeal?